 The design implements a voltage feed current sense architecture.
 The device controls the voltage across Tip and Ring based on the sensing of load current.
 Resistors are placed in series with Tip and Ring outputs to provide the current sensing.
-The diagram below illustrates the concept.
+Figure 4 illustrates the concept.